alexgaarciia/AIMathAnalysis/README.md

 Remarkably, **ChatGPT-4's performance without the external plugin** also demonstrated outstanding capabilities in handling a diverse array of mathematical problems.
 This was evident in both specific and general instructions under zero-shot prompting, where the model successfully tackled all tasks.
 This performance underscores the inherent strength of the model in understanding and addressing complex problems.
 With zero-shot-CoT prompting, although the model showed high proficiency in most tasks, it encountered difficulties in specific complex scenarios, particularly where advanced problem-solving strategies were required.
 This illustrates that while ChatGPT-4 is highly capable, there is room for improvement in its approach to certain complex and nuanced tasks.

+Drawing conclusions from the performance evaluations of Gemini and LLaMA-2-70b in comparison to ChatGPT versions, the findings reveal distinct capabilities and limitations across these AI models in handling complex problem-solving tasks under different prompting strategies.

+Gemini exhibited strengths in certain areas but demonstrated consistent challenges with computational accuracy and a tendency to perceive missing information in prompts, which hindered its performance.
+This pattern was evident in both zero-shot and zero-shot-CoT (Chain of Thought) scenarios, indicating a need for improvement in Gemini's computational abilities and its understanding of provided instructions.
+Despite understanding the process correctly in several cases, Gemini's computational errors and occasional omission of key steps suggest that while its conceptual grasp is on the right track, its execution requires refinement.

+LLaMA-2-70b showed a broader range of difficulties, particularly with zero-shot prompting, where it frequently provided partial or incorrect solutions.
+The issues ranged from calculation errors to incorrect methodologies and misunderstanding of problem statements, being these challenges more pronounced under zero-shot-CoT prompting.

+Since the model that performed the best was ChatGPT-4, the next conclusions will focus solely on those results.
 To determine which configuration performed better, we need to compare the results of ChatGPT-4 with and without the Wolfram Mathematica plugin across different settings:
 1. With Wolfram Mathematica Plugin:
 * Zero-shot Prompting:
    * Specific Instructions: 10/10 tasks solved.